okken/talks/presentation.md

 For more on test case selection:
 * [Test & Code 38](https://testandcode.com/38) : Prioritize software tests with RCRCRC
 * [Test & Code 39](https://testandcode.com/39) : equivalence partitioning, boundary value analysis, decision tables
-???
-* in this instance, 4 test cases really isn't enough
-* this is a more realistic set of test cases
-* parametrization
-    * easy to have a more full set of test cases
-    * without much extra work
-    * without much increased maintenance costs

 ---
 # Review